cloudflare/cloudflare-docs/content/support/Page Rules/Purchasing Additional Page Rules.md

 You will be billed for and have access to your additional Page Rules until the end of your current billing cycle.

 Your plan will adjust at the start of your next billing cycle.
-For more details, see [our billing policy](https://support.cloudflare.com/hc/articles/360025829831).
+For more details, refer to our billing policy](https://support.cloudflare.com/hc/articles/360025829831).